 "This is the best amateur boxing tournament around," said Central New England coach Arthur Ramalho, who runs the West End Gym in Lowell.
 "The best amateur boxers in New England are fighting to be the best of the best.
 It doesn't get any better than that."

 The Central New England squad features a trio of hard-hitting West End Gym fighters -- Manny Antonetty (114 pounds) and Jonathan Perez (123) of Lowell, as well as Charles Espinal (165) of Salem, Mass.

 "We have a great team," said Ramalho.
 "The kids from the West End Gym have been training hard for this.
 We have a hard-working group.
-The talent is there for us to win the team title."

 Western New England will field its usual strong squad.
 Leading the way for Western England are Anuel Rosa Lopez (123), William Foster (132), Jamen Descartes (165) and Elvis Figueroa (178).